 In a small bowl, soak raisins in cognac for 30 minutes.
 Then drain dry fruit with a colander and set aside.

 Finally, add drained raisins and chopped nuts.
-Mix the dough with hands, cover the bowl with a food film and refrigerate overnight.
+Mix the dough with your hands, cover the bowl with a food film, and refrigerate overnight.

 On the next day, butter cavities of the silicone Kouglof mold and place the dough, filling up to ¾.
 Cover the mold with the kitchen towel and let the dough rest in a warm place for 2 hours.

 Preheat oven to 390 F/200 C and bake Kouglof for 10 minutes.
 Then decrease the oven temperature to 340 F/170 C and bake for 15 to 20 minutes longer.
-Take brioches out of the oven, let cool and remove from molds.
+Take brioches out of the oven, let them cool, and remove them from molds.

 To make the syrup, mix all the ingredients and bring to a boil.
 Pour the ready syrup into a deep bowl and dip each brioche in a hot liquid for a few seconds.
 Then place Kouglof on a wire rack, let the syrup drip off, and refrigerate for 15 minutes.

 To make the hazelnut butter, place the butter in a saucepan and heat until it gets browned.
 Drain the butter into a deep bowl and dip each brioche in hot butter for a few seconds.
 Once again, place brioches on a rack, let the butter drip off, and refrigerate for 2 minutes.
 Cover each brioche with granulated white sugar, shake off excess, and transfer to a serving plate.